OnionIoT/Onion-Docs/Omega2/Kit-Guides/shared/intro/creating-files.md

 //	* we'll be using the Vi text editor
 -->

-In the Kit Guide, there will be many experiments that make use of Python and Shell scripts.
-To get these scripts to run, we can save them on a computer and send them over to the Omega to run.
+In this Guide, there will be many experiments that make use of Python and Shell scripts.
+To get these scripts to run, we store the program code on the Omega as a file.

-But for small changes, it's a lot more convenient to simply edit the script on the Omega, and test it out right there without breaking the groove.

-On the Omega, there's only one text editor - `vim`.
-It's different from more familiar editors in how it works, so we'll cover the basics super quickly to get to making cool things faster!
+On the Omega, there's only one text editor installed by default - `vim`.
+It's different from more familiar editors in how it works, so we'll cover the basics super quickly before we move on to making cool things faster!

 ### Creating or Opening a File